 U.S. EMBASSY BOMBING

+From 2011 until 2014, the Special Masters convened over 600 hearings, to receive and analyze evidence supporting each of the plaintiff’s claims for compensation.
 On July 25, 2014, Hon.
-US District Court Judge John D. Bates issued orders in each of our four consolidated Embassy bombing cases, entering judgment in favor of the plaintiffs and awarding compensatory and punitive damages to the plaintiffs, as follows:
+US District Court Judge John D. Bates issued orders in each of our four consolidated Embassy bombing cases, entering judgment in favor of the plaintiffs and awarding compensatory and punitive damages to each of the plaintiffs, as follows:

 Opati: